szeyick/webApplicationArchitectures/IntroductionToWebArchitectures/README.md

 5. Service Interface and Implementation -
     - The interface defines the functionality accessible by the outside world.
+    - The interface defines the required parameters and names that the outside world needs to access the web service.
     - The implementation is the concrete implementation of the interface definitions.
+    - The implementation is hidden from the client allowing it to be written in any language as the client communicates with the interface.

+6. Service Orientated Architecture -
+    - SOA is essentially a collection of service.
+    - SOA describes the interaction between services (through message exchange).
+    - In SOA, a service exposes itself through an interface usually defined by a WSDL.
+This WSDL allows a client to know what it needs to provide to the service to successfully connect and communicate with it.
+    - SOAP can be seen as the communications protocol that allows services in a SOA to communicate with each other.

 ### Web Services, what are they?

 In the most basic sense, a web service defines the method of communication between two devices over a network.
 Such examples of this would be a client browser and a remote server.

 It provides a function, hence the name **service** and works similar to a request/response mechanism.
+The business logic and process is contained within the web service.

+Enterprise systems require concurrent access, persistence of data and loose coupling across possibly widely distributed systems.

+W3C defines web services are accessed through a URL and can interact with clients or other services through internet. protocols.

 ### Real World Examples